Eligibility

 Tattoos

-HIOWC does not generally allow any tattoo on the face, scalp or above the collar.
+- HIOWC does not generally allow any tattoos on the face, scalp or above the collar.
 Tattoos on the hands will also be given careful consideration.
 Tattoos which could reasonably be interpreted as discriminatory or offensive and/or indicate attitudes or views inconsistent with the Code of Ethics and/or the Standards of Professional Behaviour are also unacceptable.

-Tattoos which are considered unacceptable include those which are rude, lewd, crude, racist, sexist, sectarian, homophobic, intimidating or violent, whether the tattoo(s) is visible or not.
+- Tattoos which are considered unacceptable include those which are rude, lewd, crude, racist, sexist, sectarian, homophobic, intimidating or violent, whether the tattoo(s) is visible or not.

-As we don’t allow tattoos which are intimidating or violent this means that tattoos incorporating guns, bladed instruments and/or other weapons are not acceptable.
+- As we don’t allow tattoos which are intimidating or violent this means that tattoos incorporating guns, bladed instruments and/or other weapons are not acceptable.
 Exceptions to this may include tattoos which are linked to religions, the armed forces or other public services.

-When deciding if a tattoo is acceptable, we’ll consider them on a case-by-case basis, taking into account the size, nature, context and prominence of it.
+- When deciding if a tattoo is acceptable, we’ll consider them on a case-by-case basis, taking into account the size, nature, context and prominence of it.
 We may also seek further information on the meaning of tattoos where this isn’t clear, e.g. a symbol or insignia.

-Applicants with tattoos are required to submit photographs of any existing tattoos as part of the recruitment process.
+- Applicants with tattoos are required to submit photographs of any existing tattoos as part of the recruitment process.

 Piercings